Skip to content

 Independent review of Ambulance Victoria

-Ambulance Victoria requested an independent review by the Commission to assess workplace equality following reports of discrimination, sexual harassment, victimisation, and bullying.
+In 2021 Ambulance Victoria requested an independent review by the Commission to assess workplace equality following reports of discrimination, sexual harassment, victimisation, and bullying.
 The review resulted in 43 recommendations for improvement, with 25 prioritised.
-The Commission is conducting a progress evaluation audit of Ambulance Victoria’s implementation of these priority recommendations to support the organisation’s continued workplace and culture transformation.
+In 2024 The Commission conducted an audit of Ambulance Victoria’s implementation of these priority recommendations.
+The Progress Evaluation Audit report was released on 21st January 2025 to support the organisation’s continued workplace and culture transformation.

-• examining the nature, extent, drivers and impact of discrimination, sexual harassment, victimisation and bullying experienced by current and former staff and volunteers
+• examined the nature, extent, drivers and impact of discrimination, sexual harassment, victimisation and bullying experienced by current and former staff and volunteers

-• examining the adequacy of measures to prevent and eliminate discrimination, sexual harassment, victimisation and bullying within Ambulance Victoria
+• examined the adequacy of measures to prevent and eliminate discrimination, sexual harassment, victimisation and bullying within Ambulance Victoria

-• identifying leading practice strategies to ensure a safe, equal and inclusive organisation that supports and promotes positive workplace systems, values and behaviours, in accordance with the Equal Opportunity Act 2010.
+• identified leading practice strategies to ensure a safe, equal and inclusive organisation that supports and promotes positive workplace systems, values and behaviours, in accordance with the Equal Opportunity Act 2010.

 Download the terms of reference for the review – updated January 2023